xanhex/teledate/README.md

 ## How to run

 1. Clone the repository.
+2. Add `.env` file to the root folder with `TELEGRAM_TOKEN` variable
-2. From the root folder run:
+3. From the root folder run:

     ```bash
     python teledate/app/main.py
     ```

-3. Check log at teledate/data/teledate.log
+4. Check log at teledate/data/teledate.log

 ## TBD

-- Add the ability to add multiple records for a user
+- Add the capability to create multiple records for a user
 - Cover the rest of the functionality with `Pytest` tests